Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Background and Related Work

 \paragraph{Evaluations}

-To evaluate a model's ability to generalize to novel compositions, previous work has proposed several methods for generating challenging train and test splits, as well as several synthetic datasets.
+To evaluate a model's ability to generalize to novel compositions, previous work has proposed several methods for generating train and test splits, as well as several synthetic datasets.

-A widely used synthetic dataset for assessing compositional generalization is \textsc{SCAN}~\cite{lake2018generalization}, which consists of natural language commands (e.g., ``turn left twice'') mapping to action sequences (e.g., ``\nlp{I\_TURN\_LEFT I\_TURN\_LEFT}'').
-One of the train and test splits proposed for SCAN is the length split, where examples are separated by length such that the test set contains longer examples than the training set.
-Another type of split is the primitive split, where a given primitive (e.g., ``jump'') is seen in only a single context during training, but the test set consists of the primitive recombined with other elements observed during training (e.g., ``jump twice'').
-We evaluate models on the length and primitive splits of \textsc{SCAN} in this work.
+A widely used synthetic dataset for assessing compositional generalization is \textsc{SCAN}~\cite{lake2018generalization}, which consists of natural language commands (e.g., ``jump twice'') mapping to action sequences (e.g., ``\nlpx{I\_JUMP I\_JUMP}'').
+One split for SCAN is the length split, where examples are separated by length such that the test set contains longer examples than the training set.
+Another is the primitive split, where a given primitive (e.g., ``jump'') is seen by itself during training, but the test set consists of the primitive recombined with other elements observed during training (e.g., ``jump twice'').
+Other synthetic datasets have been developed to evaluate aspects of compositional generalization beyond SCAN, including NACS~\cite{bastings2018jump}, CFQ~\cite{keysers2019measuring}, and COGS~\cite{kim2020cogs}.